Anders Behring Breivik: English Defence League (EDL)

 Breivik claimed he had contact with the far-right English Defence League (EDL), a movement in the United Kingdom that has been accused of Islamophobia.
 He allegedly had extensive links with senior EDL members and wrote that he attended an EDL demonstration in Bradford.
 On 26 July 2011, EDL leader Tommy Robinson denounced Breivik and his attacks and has denied any official links with him.

-On 31 July 2011, Interpol asked Maltese police to investigate Paul Ray, a former EDL member who blogs under the name "Lionheart".
+On 31 July 2011, Interpol asked Maltese police to investigate Paul Ray, a former EDL member, who blogs under the name "Lionheart".
 Ray conceded that he may have been an inspiration for Breivik, but deplored his actions.
 In an online discussion on the Norwegian website Document.no on 6 December 2009, Breivik proposed establishing a Norwegian version of the EDL.
-Breivik saw this as the only way to stop left-wing radical groups like Blitz and SOS Rasisme from "harassing" Norwegian cultural conservatives.
+Breivik saw this as the only way to stop "left-wing radical groups like Blitz and SOS Rasisme" from "harassing" Norwegian cultural conservatives.
 Following the establishment of the European Defence League, the Norwegian Defence League (NDL) launched in 2010.
-Breivik indeed became a member of this organization under the pseudonym "Sigurd Jorsalfar".
-Former head of the NDL, Lena Andreassen, claimed that Breivik was ejected from the organization when she took over as leader in March 2011 because he was too extreme.
+Breivik indeed became a member of this organisation under the pseudonym "Sigurd Jorsalfar".
+Former head of the NDL, Lena Andreassen, claimed that Breivik was ejected from the organisation when she took over as leader in March 2011 because he was too extreme.